simon-ziegler/cell-segmentation/README.md

 This repository is for a python source for cell segmentation in microscopy images.
-The software was tested with those libraries:
+The software was tested with the libraries in "requirements.txt".
+To install the libraries, use this command:

-OpenCV 4.2.0<br>
-Scikit-Image 0.17.2<br>
-Matplotlib 3.1.2<br>
+python -m pip install -r requirements.txt

 Note: older versions of Scikit-Image gave wrong results in computing local maxima which is used for clustering.
+The applications are running with Python 3.7.5.

 The cell segmentation software is started with: